Dual certificates of primal cone membership: Introduction

 for every $z\in\K\setminus\{\vzero\}$ \cite[Chapter 6]{Guler2010}.
 This vector $y$ can be interpreted as a \emph{non-membership certificate}, that is, a proof that $b$ does not belong to $\K$.
 By definition, $y$ is an element of the interior of the dual cone of $\K$,

 this gives rise to the standard duality theory of convex (conic) programming.
 In this paper we show that with the help of self-concordance theory, \emph{membership} (rather than non-membership) in the primal cone can be similarly certified by simply exhibiting suitable vectors from the dual cone.
-These certificates are not unique.
-On the contrary, elements of the interior of $\K$ have a full-dimensional cone of membership certificates; this facilitates their computation using numerical methods and has important theoretical consequences.
+These certificates are not unique; on the contrary, each element of the interior of $\K$ has a full-dimensional cone of membership certificates.
+This facilitates their computation using numerical methods and has important theoretical consequences.

-Our first main contribution is that whenever $\Ks$ is a hyperbolicity cone, membership in $\K$ can be certified in a manner similar to the dual sums-of-squares certificates of \cite{DavisPapp2022} (we call these \emph{H-certificates} in \cref{def:dual-certificates-B-and-H}), but the generalization does not go any further (\cref{ex:ExpConeNoH}).
-Then we present a new certification scheme (termed \emph{B-certificates}) that is equally efficient for the same cones as H-certificates, but can also be applied to all cones $\K$ as long as $\Ks$ is the domain of an efficiently computable logarithmically homogeneous self-concordant barrier function (\cref{thm:full-dimensional-certificate}).
+Our first main contribution is that whenever $\Ks$ is a hyperbolicity cone (see \cite{FarautKoranyi1994, Koecher1999} for the definition and standard examples), membership in $\K$ can be certified in a manner similar to the dual sums-of-squares certificates of \cite{DavisPapp2022} (we call these \emph{H-certificates} in \cref{def:dual-certificates-B-and-H}), but the generalization does not go any further (\cref{ex:ExpConeNoH}).
+Then we present a new certification scheme (termed \emph{B-certificates}) that is equally efficient for the same cones as H-certificates, but can also be applied to all cones $\K$ as long as $\Ksc$ is the domain of an efficiently computable logarithmically homogeneous self-concordant barrier function (\cref{thm:full-dimensional-certificate}).

 We also present a unified algorithmic framework to efficiently compute these dual membership certificates.
 In Sections \ref{sec:Dikin} and \ref{sec:computing}, we argue that \emph{short-step} interior-point algorithms relying on small neighborhoods are the natural approach to find such certificates.